 While I share a lot of my festival experiences here, there’s plenty that happens at a burn that stays at a burn (or gets published in my future tell-all memoir, whatever) and this burn was full of those moments.
 Still, I hope I’ve shared enough to give you a sense of what a truly incredible experience this was for me.

-The theme for this burn was “brainstorm,” which could not have been more perfect.
+The theme for this burn was “brainstorm,” which could not have been more apt.
 While it might have looked at the time like I did whatever I wanted whenever I wanted, I struggled with a lot of the same hesitations that stop many people from making their dreams a reality.
 It’s easy to get stuck in a routine, especially when you think, “my life is good, why can’t I just be happy, why do I think I deserve more?”

 Burns always get me super reflective about who I am and if the life I’m living reflects that truth.
 I left Midburn so refreshed and inspired, with the kind of clarity that can only come from unplugging from the real world for a few days and living in a strange utopia in the desert instead.